awe-struck/Video_Game_Sales_2016/README.md

 ## Future Considertaions

+Other factors to check  is in a digital world, how good is the connectivity and online community of each game

 Other Areas to Explore

 For future research, it would be interesting to consider how covid lockdown has boosted certain games like among us